-- The Student Handbook, Housing Policies, and Alcohol and Drug Policy can be found in the HNU Student Portal. - The Safety/Security Report, Statement on Registering Complaints, and information displayed on the Consumer Information Page are on the HNU website.
+- Policies in the Student Handbook, Housing Policies, and Safety/Security Report, and information displayed on the Consumer Information Page which are all on the HNU website.

+- Statement on Registering Complaints

+- Alcohol and Drug Policy

 Concerning discrimination and harassment, Title IX of the Education Amendments of 1972 prohibits discrimination in educational programs and activities on the basis of sex, including with respect to employment and admission.
 Prohibited sex discrimination includes sexual harassment, sexual misconduct, sexual assault, and sexual violence, as defined by and further explained in HNU's harassment and discrimination policies, referenced below: